-Aircraft/Crew
+Aircraft

-- Hand sanitizer that contains at least 60% alcohol available for use. - Clean and disinfect cloth surfaces such as cloth seats, cloth seat belts, etc. - Clean and disinfect hard surfaces including leather or vinyl seats, armrests, plastic and metal parts of the seats and seatbacks, tray tables, seat belt latches, light and air controls, cabin crew call button, overhead compartment handles, adjacent walls, bulkheads, windows and window shades, and individual video monitors. - Clean lavatories including door handle, locking device, toilet seat, faucet. - Crew and ground personnel should be further reminded about measures to prevent transmission of COVID-19, including social distancing, hand hygiene, respiratory etiquette, environmental cleaning, waste disposal, when and how to use a mask, avoidance of contact with people presenting respiratory symptoms, and seeking medical advice early if signs and symptoms develop. - All crew members on board the aircraft or interacting with teams should wear appropriate PPE.
+- Hand sanitizer that contains at least 60% alcohol available for use. - Clean and disinfect cloth surfaces such as cloth seats, cloth seat belts, etc., as well as possible on commercial flights and charters. - Clean and disinfect hard surfaces including leather or vinyl seats, armrests, plastic and metal parts of the seats and seatbacks, tray tables, seat belt latches, light and air controls, cabin crew call button, overhead compartment handles, adjacent walls, bulkheads, windows and window shades, and individual video monitors for charters and to the extent possible for commercial flights. - All players and team staff on board the aircraft should wear appropriate PPE.